vkumar89/HealthHarmony2/README.md

-🎉 Exciting News! 🎉

-I am thrilled to share that I have completed my latest project: Health Harmony.
+Project Title : Health Harmony

+Description

 It's a health and fitness website designed to help you achieve your exercise goals from the comfort of your home.

 Health Harmony offers a comprehensive range of features, including workout plans, a diet plan tailored to help you achieve your desired physique, and much more.
 I built this site using ASP.NET MVC, utilizing the code-first approach with Entity Framework, and LINQ to SQL for user authentication on the login and signup pages.
 The front end is crafted with HTML, CSS, JavaScript, and Bootstrap to ensure a seamless and user-friendly experience.